 Useful clean air campaign links

-Nottingham Air Pollution Action Group was formed at a meeting in March 2019, following a public debate in November 2018 on "Action for clean air in Nottingham" in collaboration with London Sustainability Exchange.
+Clean Air Nottingham is an Air Pollution Action Group, formed following a public debate in November 2018 on "Action for clean air in Nottingham" in collaboration with London Sustainability Exchange.
 The Group set four main areas to work on:

 - monitoring action by the City Council;